Your Loving Arms: Music video

-There were made two different music videos for the song.
+There were made two different music videos to promote the single.
 The UK version is in black-and-white and features Ray Martin performing the song in a bedroom, sometimes lying on the bed or sitting in a chair.
 Other scenes features the singer walking in a garden or dancing with a man in a hallway.
 The second version is made in colours.
-The UK version was later published on YouTube in 2014.
+The UK version was later made available on YouTube in 2014.